Bachelor of Arts (Honours) Art CW038

-This four-year honours degree in Art is a dynamic programme unique to the Wexford Campus.
-Students are provided with the opportunity to gain creative skills, creative knowledge, aesthetic awareness and professional experiences in contemporary visual art.
-The programme covers painting, sculpture, digital media, professional practice as well as art history, film studies and cultural studies.
-The programme focuses on learning by doing with students actively working on creative projects in a studio context, as well as in IT labs and traditional lectures.
+Students on this dynamic course learn creative skills and knowledge, aesthetic awareness and professional practices in contempory art.
+Painting, sculpture, digital media, photography and video are covered as well as art history, film studies and cultural studies.
+Students learn by actively working on creative projects in a studio context, in IT labs and traditonal lectures.

-- Programme features a wide variety of studio disciplines including: painting; sculpture; digital media and photography.
+- A wide variety of studio disciplines including: painting; sculpture; digital media and photography.